vruello/veloxsearch/README.md

 ## Configuration

-The service is configured via a configuration file in toml format.
-By default, it tries to read `/etc/veloxsearch.conf.toml`, except if a `--config` argument is given in command line.
+The service is configured via a TOML configuration file.
+By default, it attempts to read `/etc/veloxsearch.conf.toml`, unless a `--config` argument is provided on the command line.

 A commented example of the configuration structure is provided below:
 ```toml